Table of Contents

 What Causes Dental Fluorosis?

-Dental fluorosis occurs when the body gets exposed to too much fluoride over a long period of time.
+Dental fluorosis occurs when the body gets too much fluoride over time.
 Some of the most common causes of fluoride overexposure are given below (2):

 - Having fluoridated drinking water